Home » Grand Circle Tour » Lake Powell Bass Fishing in Beautiful Page, Arizona

 Page: Gateway to Adventure – Exploring the Town on the Edge of Lake Powell

-It is a small town on the southern shores of magnificent Lake Powell.
-Page sits atop of a mesa overlooking the lake at the center of the world-renowned Grand Circle.
+Comfortable beds are available.It is a small town on the southern shores of magnificent Lake Powell.
+Page sits atop a mesa overlooking the lake at the center of the world-renowned Grand Circle.
 We stayed one night at the Super 8 Motel.
 Our check-in went well.
-The beds are comfortable; the bathroom is also spacious and everything is clean.
+The beds are comfortable; the bathroom is also spacious, and everything is clean.
 The room was an end unit near the stairway with some noise.
 Our room had a mini-fridge.
 The AC worked well; the shower was clean, with lots of hot water.
 Internet was slow.

 Lake Powell Bass Fishing with Best of the West Guide Service

 We chose Best of the West Fishing Guide service for our day of guided fishing on Lake Powell; we were not disappointed.
 Our guide, Tom Pryor, was outstanding.
-Tom is a Coast Guard Licensed Captain with 30 years of experience at Lake Powell.
+Tom is a Coast Guard licensed captain with 30 years of experience at Lake Powell.
 Tom also fished the Bassmaster™ as a professional for a few years.
 We met Tom at 5 am at the Stateline Launch Ramp, as the sun was just rising over the horizon.
 The boat ramp was a tremendous surprise, with a 150-foot elevation drop and a very steep 0.25-mile walk to the boat.
 This is because of the huge fluctuations in lake levels.

-The total capacity for Lake Powell is 27 million acre-feet, and the active capacity is 20,876,000 acre-feet.
+The total capacity of Lake Powell is 27 million acre-feet, and the active capacity is 20,876,000 acre-feet.
 At normal water surface elevation, the reservoir has a length of 186 miles and a surface area of 161,390 acres.
 However, the water was down by approximately 150 feet, as shown by the white sandstone watermarks (normal water level).

 We left the marina just as the sun was rising.
 Flat calm on Lake Powell, no wind, not even a ripple.
 Most of the 45-minute ride to Warm Creek is slow because of the low water levels and the many no-wake zones.
-We pass the Antelope Marine where Tom tells us his company rents houseboats that can accommodate enormous groups for weeks on end.
-The houseboats are popular on the lake and come with every luxury you can imagine, including water slides and grills.
+We pass the Antelope Marine, where Tom tells us his company rents houseboats that can accommodate enormous groups for weeks on end.
+The houseboats are popular on the lake and come with every luxury you can imagine, including waterslides and grills.
 The lake is peaceful this early in the morning, with very little boat traffic.

 Casting Dreams: Super Bass Fishing Adventures on the Beautiful Shores of Lake Powell

 We started our bass fishing adventure in the Warm Creek area using poppers and swim-baits.
 Interestingly enough, the fish here will boil on the surface-rippling across in small schools.
 The water is very clear.
 You can see 20-feet below the lake surface.
-The composition is mostly rock boulders, but the fish will use tumbleweeds for cover and also the few submerged trees and brushes.
+The composition is mostly rock boulders, but the fish will use tumbleweeds for cover and also the few submerged trees and bushes.

 Lake Powell Bass Fishing and the Enchanting Antelope Canyon Adventure in Page, Arizona